sajuhak/gh-pages-example/index.md

 title: gh-pages example
 ---

-## The project studies exploring new techniques for (detailed description of the project, including funding information, etc)
+# The project studies exploring new techniques for (detailed description of the project, including funding information, etc)

 ## News

-* Researcher X joined the project
-*
+* Saku Hakamaa attended the CodeRefinery workshop in Turku.

 ## Past workshops